Hilariously Abusive Childhood

 - Beyond the Canopy.
 Greliz asks Glenn how he got to be such an agile, scrappy fighter.
 Glenn explains that his grandpa throws things at him a lot.

-- Dave Strider from Homestuck was raised by his rapping hipster ninja brother, generally referred to solely as "Bro," who decorates their apartment with puppets (a distressing number of which are incredibly phallic) and swords, and kicks Dave's ass regularly to "toughen him up" (with a puppet for no particular reason).
-If there was any question of how much this has messed up Dave, Bro's favorite puppet, Lil' Cal, is, due to Weird Time Shit, a manifestation of Dave's nightmares from living with Lil' Cal, plus some influence by Gamzee.
+- Homestuck: Confirmed by Word of God in this Paradox Space story.
+Dave Strider was raised by his rapping hipster ninja brother, known only as "Bro," who decorates their apartment with pornographic puppets and swords, kicks Dave's ass regularly with a puppet to "toughen him up", and once threw infant Dave off a roof to teach him how to Flash Step.
+If there was any question as to how badly this has messed with Dave's head, Bro's favorite puppet, Lil' Cal, is, due to Weird Time Shit and some meddling by Gamzee, a manifestation of Dave's nightmares from living with Lil' Cal.
+It gets even Harsher in Hindsight when the Universe B2 incarnation of Bro is adamantly against ever having kids.
+Partly because he's not into girls, and partly because he thinks he'd be a terrible parent.

 - The Nostalgia Critic once showed a drawing he drew as a kid, featuring his parents as two dinosaurs ripping him apart, played for Black Comedy.
 What makes it more tangible, however, is that the character has become something of a Papa Wolf who can't stand it when non-bratty children get abused.